anb0s/LogViewer/README.md

 * Issue 51:	Provide possibility to open log file from the beginning on
 * Issue 54: No way to enable scroll lock
 * Issue 58: Log Viewer is corrupting the window rendering on popup
-* Issue 61: Logviewer does not remove it's preference store PropertyChangeListener
 * Issue 65: Unable to Open Console in LogViewer
 * Issue 68: Add bold and font-size options to rules